ARMmbed/mbed-os-5-docs/docs/debugging-testing/testing/unit_testing.md

 ## Prerequisites

-Please install the following dependencies to use Mbed OS unit testing.
+You will need to install the following dependencies to use Mbed OS unit testing:

 - GNU toolchains.
    - GCC 6 or later.
 We recommend you use MinGW-W64 on Windows, but any Windows port of the above GCC versions works.